opentap/LabVIEW/doc/LabVIEW.md

 Extra information can be added when building the wrapper DLL.
 This information can be used to provide extra information to the user using the test step.

 The information itself is located inside a XML file with a name that otherwise matches the name of the compiled DLL.
-If you want to enable this feature, the XML files must be located  with the DLL inside the OpenTAP folder.
+If you want to enable this feature, the XML file must be located  with the DLL inside the OpenTAP folder.

 The types of information that can be included are: